History of Casablanca: French Invasion

 Following the Treaty of Algeciras in 1906, which granted the French holding company La Compagnie Marocaine rights to build modern ports in Casablanca and in Asfi, construction at the port of Casablanca began on May 2, 1907.
 A narrow gauge railway extending from the port to a quarry in Roches Noires for stones to build the breakwater, passed over the Sidi Belyout necropolis, an area held sacred by the Moroccans.
 In addition, the French had started to control the customs.

-On July 28, a delegation representing the tribes of the Chaouia, led by Hajj Hamou of the Ouled Hariz tribe, pressed Abu Bakr Bin Buzaid, qaid of Casablanca and representative of Sultan Abdelaziz and the Makhzen in the city, with 3 demands: the removal of the French officers from the customs house, an immediate halt on the construction of the port, and the destruction of the railroad.
+On July 28, a delegation representing the tribes of the Chaouia, led by Hajj Hamou of the Ouled Hariz tribe, pressed Abu Bakr Bin Buzaid, qaid of Casablanca and representative of Sultan Abdelaziz and the Makhzen in the city, with three demands: the removal of the French officers from the customs house, an immediate halt on the construction of the port, and the destruction of the railroad.

-The pasha equivocated and postponed his decision to mid-day on July 30, by which time regional tribesmen had populated the city and started an insurrection.
+The pasha equivocated and postponed his decision to mid-day on July 30, by which time regional tribesmen had entered the city and started an insurrection.
 A group waited for the train to make its way out to Roches Noires to pick up rocks from the quarry, then piled rocks onto the tracks behind it to isolate it.
 When the train returned, it was ambushed and the French, Spanish, and Italian workers aboard were killed and the train destroyed.

 This was the justification the French had been waiting for.
 From August 5–7, a fleet of French armored cruisers bombarded Casablanca and French troops were landed, marking the beginning of the invasion of Morocco from the west.
 The French then took control of Casablanca and the Chaouia.
-This effectively began the process of colonization, although French control of Casablanca was not formalized until the signature of the Treaty of Fez March 30, 1912.
+This effectively began the process of colonization, although French control of Casablanca was not formalized until the signature of the Treaty of Fez on March 30, 1912.

 Commercial explosion

-The city overflowed outside of its walls; a West African quarter and a mass of sordid adobe constructions. were built around Bab Marrakesh.
-The market gate was surrounded by warehouses and shops. inside the walls, was is the Moroccan city, semi-modern in places: winding streets, point or poorly paved, that the slightest rain changes in mud-holes, narrow squares, tightened between terraced houses, low and without architecture A apart from the mosques, a few residential doors and the German consulate, no monument attracts the gaze of the visitor "lieutenant segongs, 1910".
+The city overflowed outside of its walls; a West African quarter and a mass of sordid adobe constructions were built around Bab Marrakesh.
+The market gate was surrounded by warehouses and shops.
+Inside the walls was the Moroccan city, semi-modern in places, with winding streets, pointed or poorly paved, that the slightest rain changed into mud-holes, with narrow squares, tightened between terraced houses, low and without architecture.
+Apart from the mosques, a few residential doors, and the German consulate, no monument attracted the gaze of the visitor "lieutenant segongs, 1910".